AmbientELab-Group/Medbox-server/README.md

 docker exec -ti [DB CONTAINER ID ] psql -U [DATABASE USER]
 ```

-You can find username and password in the environmental variables file inside backend folder.
+You can find username and password in the environmental variables file inside the backend folder.

 Here is a quick tutorial on how to use postgres shell: https://tomcam.github.io/postgres/